-Raymond Mnyamezeli Mlungisi Zondo is a South African Judge currently serving as the 5th Deputy Chief Justice of South Africa.
-The 62 years old Ixopo native is popularly known for his role in presiding over the Judicial Commission of Inquiry into allegations of state capture during the administration of Jacob Zuma.
+Raymond Mnyamezeli Mlungisi Zondo (born 4 May 1960) is a South African Judge currently serving as the 5th Deputy Chief Justice of South Africa.
+The 63 years old Ixopo native is popularly known for his role in presiding over the Judicial Commission of Inquiry into allegations of state capture during the administration of Jacob Zuma.

 Despite coming from a poor home, Zondo was able to make his way through primary school up to university with the help of well-wishers and the bursaries he received.
 Having studied Law up to master’s level, he began his judicial career in 1997 and has managed a lot of positions in both private service and the public sector.

 Although information about his background and family is quite sketchy, we do know that Zondo spent his early childhood growing up in Ixopo.
 We do not know the names of his parents but sources have it that his father was a laborer in Johannesburg while his mother worked as a nurse aid.
 He grew up with eight other siblings and is the third of his parent’s eight children.

 There is also little information about who his siblings are, what they do for a living, or even where they are now.
 However, there is one of them who is identified as Advocate Mxolisi Zondo, whom we know to be his younger brother.
 Sometime in 2019, Mxolisi was being accused of impropriety at the state capture commission of inquiry.

 It is obvious that despite being such a successful public figure, Raymond Zondo has managed to keep a private life away from the scrutinizing eyes of the media.
 Although we all know that he is happily married, there is little information out there about his wife and children.
 We only get to see the pictures of him and his wife splashed across social media sometimes, but her name or career is still a mystery to many of us.

 Raymond Zondo Has Three Master of Law Degrees